Trochanteric Bursitis: Bursitis of the Hip

 Greater trochanteric pain syndrome (GTPS) causes chronic pain on the side of the hip.
 Symptoms of GTPS include constant pain in the side hip that travels along the whole side of the thigh to the knee and occasionally below the knee and/or buttock.
-If you have this condition you will probably feel very specific point tenderness on the side of the hip.
+If you have this condition you will probably feel very specific points of tenderness on the outside of the hip.

 - Osteoarthritis - the inflammation happens as the smooth covering (articular cartilage) on the ends of bones wears away.